programminghistorian/ph-submissions/en/drafts/originals/reverse-engineering-born-digital-artefacts.md

 The JPEG end-of-file marker and the ZIP central directory demonstrate a broader class of techniques for examining born-digital files whose internal structures are explicitly documented and self-describing.
 In both cases, the analytical task involved identifying recognizable signatures, comparing files that differ in controlled ways, and reasoning about file structure through hexadecimal inspection rather than relying on application-level tools.
 Identifying such structural signatures is the first step in what might be described as “writing the missing manual” for a file.
 However, reverse engineering often requires more than locating signatures alone; it also requires attention to change.
 The value of these examples lies not in the novelty of file concatenation, but in practicing how to reason about file structure through direct inspection, comparison, and documented format constraints.

 These same low-level analytical skills—hex-dump inspection, signature recognition, comparative analysis, and attention to file size—are reused in the following case study, even though the object of analysis is fundamentally different.
 Commodore 64 disk images lack standardized file headers, explicit end-of-file markers, or central indexes comparable to those found in JPEG or ZIP formats.
 Instead, meaning must be inferred from patterns in raw byte sequences, repetition across multiple disk images, and anomalies that cannot be explained by normal execution.
 The purpose of the C64 example is therefore not to apply file-format knowledge directly, but to demonstrate how these methods remain useful even when formal structural documentation is absent, and how they can be used to identify deliberate human intervention in binary code by a specific historical community: game crackers.

+This second case study applies the same analytical practices to a materially different artifact.
+Rather than relying on documented file formats, readers will practice comparative analysis across multiple binary files to identify anomalies that signal human intervention.
+The goal is not to master Commodore 64 internals, but to reuse the skills introduced earlier—hex inspection, comparison, and pattern recognition—under more historically realistic conditions.

 ## Reverse Engineering a cracked Commodore 64 Game